strapi/documentation/docusaurus/docs/dev-docs/intro.md

 Strapi is offered as free and open-source for users who wish to self-host the software.
 When having an issue or a question, the [forum](https://forum.strapi.io) is great first place to reach out for help.
 Both the Strapi community and core developers often check this platform and answer posts.

-For enterprise support, please see our [Enterprise Support platform](https://support.strapi.io/support/home), please note that you will need to have an active enterprise license to place tickets.
+For enterprise support, please see our [Enterprise Support platform](https://support.strapi.io/support/home).
+Please note that you will need to have an active enterprise license to place tickets.